-Sometimes I feel like I am haunted by Mark Twain ...or is it Isabel Lyon....Anyway...I guess that is what you get when you live on their original property, which Twain called, "The Lobster Pot".
+Sometimes I feel like I am haunted by Mark Twain ...or is it Isabel Lyon....Anyway...I guess that is what you get when you live on the original property, which Twain called "The Lobster Pot".

 Here are some projects and portraits I have painted of Mark Twain, most are in private collections.

 (Giclee prints available for purchase)